susanaviruglio/queens-coffee/README.md

 ### Potential Features To Include

 - Build a simple single-player pattern-matching memory game.
-- Clear explanation how to play the game at the index.html page.
+- Clear explanation on how to play the game at the index.html page.
-- Memory game based on coffee cups which the user will need to find the pair.
+- Memory game based on coffee cups which the user will need to find the match.

 ## UX AIMS